-Definitions of these crimes can be found in the Handbook for Campus Safety and Security Reporting or in this Annual Security Report's crime statistics section.
+Definitions of these crimes can be found in the Crime Statistics section of this document.

 CSAs must also report arrests and referrals for campus disciplinary action for liquor law violations, drug law violations, and weapons law violations (e.g., possession, carrying, etc.).